 ORBIT-3 included 278 participants.
 The median time to the first mild, moderate, or severe flare was 221 days in the Apulmiq-treated group compared to 136 days in those given placebo, a finding that was not statistically significant.
 The frequency of flares was reduced by 13 percent compared to placebo in the Apulmiq-treated group, also not a statistically significant result.

-However, the combined analysis of both studies showed 27 percent fewer flares and a 33 percent reduction in moderate or severe flares in patients treated with Apulmiq compared to those treated with placebo over 48 weeks.
+Combined analysis of both studies showed 27 percent fewer flares and a 33 percent reduction in moderate or severe flares in patients treated with Apulmiq compared to those treated with placebo over 48 weeks.
 This represented a statistically significant reduction in the number of flares.
-The density of Pseudomonas aeruginosa was significantly reduced at the end of the first cycle (day 28), and the magnitude of this effect remained persistent until the end of all treatment cycles.
+The density of P. aeruginosa was significantly reduced at the end of the first cycle (day 28), and the magnitude of this effect remained persistent until the end of all treatment cycles.

-Based on data from these two trials, Aradigm submitted a new drug application (NDA) to the U.S. Food and Drug Administration (FDA) for Alpumiq in 2017.
-The FDA rejected the application due to concerns regarding the data analysis.
-The agency requested in a complete response letter (CRL) that an independent third party verifies the trial results.
-The third-party evaluation has been completed and confirmed the original findings of the ORBIT-3 and ORBIT-4 studies.
-Meetings with the FDA are planned to rediscuss the NDA.
+Based on data from these trials, Aradigm submitted a new drug application (NDA) to the U.S. Food and Drug Administration (FDA) for Alpumiq in 2017.
+The FDA rejected the application due to concerns that included the clinical data, discordant trial results, and product quality in 2018; a subsequent review led to a similar decision in February 2019, with the FDA recommending a further trial.

 Bronchiectasis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.